eddielee394/react-native-mobile-flashcards/README.md

 Mobile flash cards and quiz app built with React Native.
 Projec & docs are **WIP**

 ### Usage
-- run `yarn run start:all` to generate the mock api data file, start the local api server & build the app files.
+- If you're installing for the first time, run `yarn run start:all` to generate the mock api data file, start the local api server & build the app files.
 - You can update the api url in the auto-created `.env` file if necessary.
+- If you've already started the local api server & created the mock api data file, just run `yarn start` to start the npm server/build your api files.
+Check the `scripts` section of the package.json file for additional commands.

 ### Functionality Overview
 - Allow users to create a deck which can hold an unlimited number of cards.